-Plank is one of those exercises that are low-impact and require less effort, but provide a plethora of health benefits.
+Plank is one of those exercises that are low-impact and require less effort but provide a plethora of health benefits.
 The move engages multiple muscle groups simultaneously, making it a must-do exercise.

 To perform a plank, get into the pushup position on the floor.
 Bend your elbows 90 degrees, resting weight on your forearms.
-Your body should form a straight line from your head to your feet in the perfect form for plank.
+Your body should form a straight line from your head to your feet in the perfect form for a plank.
 Try to hold the position for a while.